 The first horse is Can't Change It in the 2.25 Lingfield.

 As you can see below, the horse has recent form figures of 6-48587 and not one placed effort from these last six races.
 Whereas all of the otrher runners have finished at least 3rd and many have finished placed more than once.

 This image may appear blurry.
 You can click all images to enlarge them to view them better.

 Can't Change It was forecast as the 9/2 second favourite and went on to win by three and three quarter lengths at 3/1.

-In the last race on Saturday, Azrur had form figures of 000687 and certainly nothing to write home about, however the horse was put in as the forecast second favourite at 9/2.
+In the last race on Saturday, Azrur had form figures of 000687, certainly nothing to get excited about on first viewing, however the horse was put in as the forecast second favourite at 9/2.

-Now I can count seventeen 1sts, 2nds and 3rds that have been achieved by other horses recently, yet there was only one horse, Jebel Tara who was put in higher than him in the forecast.
+Now I can count seventeen 1sts, 2nds and 3rds that have been achieved by other horses recently in this race, yet there was only one horse, Jebel Tara who was put in higher than him in the forecast.